s-glass/reading-notes/301/class01.md

 **3. What is the flow of props?**

-- Unidirectional flow - onen way from parent to child; also immutable (read-only)
+- Unidirectional flow - one way from parent to child; also immutable (read-only)

 ------------------------------------
 ### Things I Want To Know More About: